 Unfortunately, little is known about the life span and reproductive habits of chimaeras.
 However, it is known that males possess external reproductive organs called claspers that inject sperm into the female.

-Like some of their skate and shark relatives, chimaeras lay eggs onto flat, muddy sea beds.
+Like some of their skate and shark relatives, chimaeras lay eggs on flat, muddy sea beds.
 Females lay eggs in pairs, and they can lay multiple pairs during each breeding season.
 The number of eggs laid depends on the species, and researchers believe that it takes anywhere from 6 to 12 months for the eggs to hatch.

 Chimaera hatchlings are usually about 5 inches long, and they look like miniature versions of their adult counterparts.
-Most deep-sea fish have little interaction with their young because they grow and develop in a shallower strata of the ocean, so there is almost no overlap in their habitats.
+Most deep-sea fish have little interaction with their young because they grow and develop in a shallower stratum of the ocean, so there is almost no overlap in their habitats.

 Researchers do not know what the average life span is of a chimaera in the wild, but they have been known to live up to 30 years.